tommadness/KH2Randomizer/docs/settings/index.md

 **Add Ansem Reports To Shop** - Adds a number of Ansem Reports into the Moogle shop.

+**Visit Unlock Price** - The price to assign to any visit unlocks that are in the shop.

+**Report Price** - The price to assign to any report that are in the shop.

 ### Guaranteed Shop Items

 **Keyblades** - Adds duplicates of each keyblade into the Moogle shop.